[Fix] The application was unable to start correctly (0xc0000005)

 3. Run the check and see if there are any missing drivers on your computer.

-4. Install these missing drivers and then install them either manually or automatically using the Software.
+4. Install the missing drivers, and then either manually or automatically install them using the software.

 5. After installing all the missing drivers, check to see if the issue still persists.

-It is possible that in some cases, you haven’t properly configured all the registry settings or that you unknowingly configured something incorrectly.
-Therefore, in this step, we will be reconfiguring our Registry to fix a certain key that sometimes, if misconfigured, causes this particular error on Windows.
-In order to do this, follow the guide below.
+It is possible that in some cases, you have not properly configured all the registry settings, or you have unknowingly configured something incorrectly.
+Therefore, in this step, we will reconfigure our Registry to fix a certain key that sometimes, if misconfigured, causes this particular error on Windows.
+To do this, follow the guide below.

 1. Press “Windows” + “R” to open the Run prompt.